moise-mulungu/mixed-react-projects/src/features/real-time-chat/rdb-schema-vs-firestore-schema/readme.md

-DM: todoMM: rename the directory to rdb-schema-vs-firestore-schema/
+(done)DM: todoMM: rename the directory to rdb-schema-vs-firestore-schema/

 DM: copying original instructions from the other repo